PrasoonPratham/SortingAlgorithims-Python/readme.md

-# Sorting Algorithims in Python
+# Sorting Algorithms in Python

 This a Github Repository with code for my attempts for commonly used sorting algorithims, tested on a list with 3000 randomly generated numbers.